The Oldest Restaurant in the World, according to the Guinness Book of Records

 At the end of the 16th century, in the street called “Cuchilleros” meaning Cutler, it got its name from the many workshops being there, was a small one-floor house with a cellar.
 This house, at the back of it, overlooked the walls of Madrid.
-It did not take long for this small house to be displaced by a new building, the one which still exists until today.
+It did not take long for this small house to be displaced by a new building, the one which still exists today.

 In 1590, against a payment of 150 Ducats, a license was obtained to have so-called living-in guests.
 This can be proven in the first one of a long list of title deed documents which show that from these historic times onwards it was being in function as a restaurant or inn.

-It is assumed that the cellar which is now used as part of the restaurant may be the original one which was used as a foundation for the new building.
+It is assumed that the cellar which is now used as part of the restaurant may be the original one that was used as a foundation for the new building.